'Robot umpires' debut in independent Atlantic League

 Infielder L.J.
 Mazzilli said a few times hitters who struck out lingered an extra second or so in the batter's box waiting on a called third strike.

-"The future is crazy but it's cool to see the direction of baseball," Mazzilli said.
+"The future is crazy, but it's cool to see the direction of baseball," said Mazzilli a son of former big league player and manager Lee Mazzilli.

 The umpires have the ability to override the computer, which considers a pitch a strike when the ball bounces and then crosses the zone.
-TrackMan also does not evaluate check swings.
+TrackMan also does not evaluate checked swings.

 Former big leaguer Kirk Nieuwenhuis doesn't like the idea of giving umps veto power.